LawrenceGrigoryan/ai-friend-chat-bot/README.md

 # Further improvements

 * Taking summary of chat history instead of the whole history to make the model input more lightweight and enable longer conversations

+* Taking summary of conversations from the previous days might help to give the chat-bot some kind of memory to understand that this is not the first interaction with user

 * More experiments with proper prompt engineering to regulate model behaviour